Whether your wedding is right around the corner, or down the road, The Corners has just what you need to make your day extra special!

 "It's a good fit for me.
 I'm a romantic at heart.
 I enjoy public speaking.
 And I love a good party," she says.

 Wiedlin, who became an officiant via the Internet-based Universal Life Church, writes a personalized ceremony for each couple based on telephone conversations.
+The cost varies on the package purchased, the distance she has to travel, etc.

 "It's different and fun," says Wiedlin.